The Box of Delights: Eclipse Performing Arts 2011

+The final episode was preceded by a two hour live radio show in which Gavin and Jim hosted the cast in a celebration of the show with the cast choosing their favourite songs throughout the broadcast.

+Due to the original broadcasting rights given to Eclipse Performing Arts, the shows were only available to listen to at the time of broadcast on the radio or for 4 weeks after on the Corby radio website.
+The production has not been rebroadcast since 2011.

 Big Finish 2021

 Big Finish Productions produced an audio play of The Box of Delights, which was released on CD and download in June 2021, starring Derek Jacobi, Mark Gatiss and David Warner.
 The script was adapted by Christopher William Hill.

 Opera

 John Masefield adapted an opera libretto from his book, also incorporating elements of The Midnight Folk, which was eventually set to music in the late 1980s by the British composer Robert Steadman.

 Theatre

 Wilton's Music Hall presented an adaptation by Piers Torday between 1 December 2017 and 6 January 2018.
 Billed as a world stage premiere, the production was directed by Justin Audibert and designed by Tom Piper.
 The production was reprised, with a new cast, between 30 November 2018 and 5 January 2019.

+The Royal Shakespeare Company presented the production at the Royal Shakespeare Theatre, Stratford-upon-Avon between 31 October 2023 and 7 January 2024.